-The perfect homemade waffles are crispy and perfectly brown with a yellow tint on the outside, and soft and fluffy with a meaty cheesy surprise in the inside.
+Pan waffles is pan rolls made by pancake filled with cooked hotdog and cheese.
+This perfect homemade pan waffles are crispy and perfectly brown with a yellow tint on the outside and soft and fluffy with a meaty cheesy surprise in the inside.
 There’s no need for a waffle maker here! enjoy you Pan Waffles with just a few ingredient with minimal preparations needed.
 This recipe will be your new favorite sweet treat!

 A brief history on the Waffle